yglcode/golang-oop-primitives/README.md

 	     fmt.Print("-TextAnnotation")
 	}
 ```
+   Java code creates a 3 level type hierarchy: BlueCircleWithText <= Circle <= Shape, where BlueCircleWithText is subclass of Circle which is subclass of Shape.
+   Go code creates a 3 parts delegation chain: BlueCircleWithText -> Circle -> ShapeBase, where all 3 are indepedent types and they all satisfy the Shape interface.
    Again, although we can simulate traditional OOP by combining Go's OOP primitives, it is not encouraged practice.
    [Java](https://github.com/yglcode/golang-oop-primitives/blob/main/TemplateMethods.java) and [Go code](https://github.com/yglcode/golang-oop-primitives/blob/main/go-oop-template-method.go) can be found at [https://github.com/yglcode/golang-oop-primitives](https://github.com/yglcode/golang-oop-primitives).